vmykhalchuk/RetroProgrammer/README.md

 * 1-wire ID Tag or set of resistors (one set for every MCU)

 ### Yes I want it!
 * DO NOT!
-UNDER SONCTRUCTION!!!
+UNDER CONSTRUCTION!!!
 You can order board from here: http://dirtypcbs.com/view.php?share=9566&accesskey=096bf07bd5bc00aa1c8b3e8581d80cb4
 * Components - I might share some in very little quantity
-* Firmware - pending... feel free to contact me (vmykhalchuk<at>gmail<d>com) for status
+* Firmware - pending... draft version see in sources, feel free to contact me (vmykhalchuk_at_gmail_dot_com) for status
 * Manual - describes how to use Retro Programmer and how to prepare your project to be supported by Retro Programmer - pending...

 ### History